|Michael V Drachman (#47533584)|

 These heroes are dead.
 They died for liberty - they died for us.
 They are at rest.
 They may or may not sleep in the land they made free, under the flag they rendered stainless, under the solemn pines, the sad hemlocks, the tearful willows, and the embracing vines.
 They sleep beneath the shadows of the clouds, careless alike of sunshine or of storm, each in the windowless Place of Rest.
 Earth may run red with other wars - they are at peace.
 In the midst of battle, in the roar of conflict, they found the serenity of death.
 I have one sentiment for soldiers living and dead: cheers for the living; tears for the dead. |

 ~ Robert G. Ingersoll

-In the end, never let yourself become complacent to those who have went before us, always make time to remember the sacrifices that they made to secure our Freedom and protect our rights as Americans....
+In the end, never let yourself become complacent to those who have went before us.
+Always make time to remember the sacrifices that have been made for us by our Ancestors.

 |Find A Grave Friends|

 Angels Chatter..., Anna C, Anne, Anne Cady, Bill Eddins, Buddy, Cecilia, Chantel, Chris Mills, Dee Billings-Go..., Diane Payne, Eagles Nest, Ella West, Geanygal, Gen-Sher, Genealogy Lover, Genealogy Socie..., Grave Chick, Headstone Genea..., jaynetty, [View all Find A Grave Friends...]

 |Messages left for Michael V Drach...
 (750)||[Leave Message]|